kkereziev/Hackaton_Project/README.md

 ## Setup and Running

-- Run `` to install all dependencies in the project root
+- Run `npm run postinstall` to install all dependencies in the project root
-- Run `` to run the application (both frontend and backend)
+- Run `npm run app` to run the application (both frontend and backend)